openhab/openhab-addons/addons/binding/org.openhab.binding.solarlog/README.md

 * `url` denotes the URL of your SolarLog.
 If you have not changed anything, this defaults to `http://solar-log`.
 * `refreshInterval` is the interval to fetch new data.
 SolarLog updates its data every 15 - 60 seconds. `15` is the default value.
 Values lower than this will return the result from the last 15 seconds period.
 No value lower than this can be set in the UI.

-Currently, the binding does not support authenticated access to the SolarLog JSON API (which was iuntroduced with newer firmwares).
+Currently, the binding does not support authenticated access to the SolarLog JSON API (which was introduced with newer firmwares).
 If must set the API access to `Open` in the SolarLog configuration in order for the binding to work.

 ## Available channels